topfreegames/khan/docs/API.md

     ```
     {
-      "level": [string],            // the level of the membership
       "playerPublicID": [string]    // the public id of player who made the application
-      "RequestorPublicID": [string] // the public id of the clan member or the owner who will approve or deny the application
+      "requestorPublicID": [string] // the public id of the clan member or the owner who will approve or deny the application
     }
     ```